valsworthen/toxic-comment-classification/README.md

 I mostly tried GRU and CNN models during the competition.
 Almost every models starts with a non-trainable embedding layer followed by SpatialDropout and ends with a 6-dimensional Dense sigmoid layer so I won't mention it later.

 #### BiBiGRU
-This model was inspired by Deepmoji.
+This model was inspired by [Deepmoji](https://github.com/bfelbo/DeepMoji).
 It scored 0.9853 in Public LB.
 It consists in two successive Bidirectional GRU layers, whose outputs are then concatenated with the output of the SpatialDropout layer (so this is almost the original representation of the commentary).
 Next layer is Attention (could be Max/Average pooling) followed by a 50-Dense layer.

 #### PooledGRU
-This is a simpler GRU model which was proposed in Kaggle Kernel.
+This is a simpler GRU model which was proposed in [Kaggle Kernel by Vladimir Demidov](https://www.kaggle.com/yekenot/pooled-gru-fasttext).
 It scored 0.9859 in Public LB.
 There is only one GRU layer followed by Average and Max pooling.
 The outputs of the GRU, Max pooling and Average pooling are then concatenated.

 #### N-gram CNN
-This model was inspired by a discussion about the performance of CNNs compared to RNNs.
+This model was inspired by [a discussion](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/discussion/50501) about the performance of CNNs compared to RNNs.
 It scored 0,9849 in Public LB.
 The objective of the architecture is to capture bigrams, trigrams, etc. inside the commentaries.
 Therefore, several conv layers with **different kernel sizes** are *simultaneously* trained on the ouput of the SpatialDropout layer.
 All the conv layers are followed by Attention/MaxPooling/AveragePooling and then concatenated before being fed to an optional 50-Dense layer.

 #### CNN GRU